seyade/dev-tutorials/README.md

 # dev-tutorials
-To help our personal development in JavaScript coding
+To help each other in our personal development in JavaScript coding